UNSW-CEEM/nempy/docs/source/intro.rst

 Future support and maintenance
 -----------------------------
-Planning to continue support and maintenance for Nempy after the PhD project is complete is currently underway.
+CEEM continues to support and maintain Nempy!
 If Nempy is useful to your work, research, or business, please reach out and inform us so we can consider your use case and needs.

 Example use cases
 -----------------